dgerabagi/data-curation-environment/flattened_repo.md

 - **Tags:** development, testing, debugging, workflow, vs code extension, f5

 ### A8.
 DCE - Phase 1 - Selection Sets Feature Plan
-- **Description:** A plan outlining the user stories, UI/UX, and technical implementation for saving and loading different sets of selected files (selection profiles).
+- **Description:** A plan outlining the user stories, UI/UX, and technical implementation for saving, loading, and persisting different sets of selected files (selection profiles).
-- **Tags:** feature plan, selection sets, profiles, context management, phase 1
+- **Tags:** feature plan, selection sets, profiles, context management, persistence, phase 1

 ### A9.
 DCE - GitHub Repository Setup Guide
 - **Description:** A step-by-step guide with the necessary git commands to initialize the project as a local repository and push it to a new remote repository on GitHub.